AlaskaAirlines/auro-formvalidation/demo/index.md

 ### Help/Error Text

 When the `validity` is not `valid`, the help text will display an error message.
-For components with an input, this message will default to using the message supplied by the browswer for the HTML5 input.
+For components with an input, this message will default to using the message supplied by the browser for the HTML5 input.
 This may be replaced with a custom message.
 For all other components, the validity message must be provided.

 To set a custom message reference the table below and provide a string.